Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

     <img src="../../assets/flim-studio/flim-studio-home.PNG" alt="Logo"">
 </div>

-Here you can see several sections:
+Here you can perform several sections:

-* **Last experiment saved**
+* **Load a seved experiment**
-It shows a list of the previous experiment saved, for each experiment you can read the name on the top of the figure and the data at the bottom.
+The "Last experiment saved" section shows a list of saved experiments, for each of them you can read the name on the top of the figure and the data at the bottom.
 Click on a saved experiment to load it in FLIM STUDIO Click the reload button to refresh the list.

-* **Last configuration used**
+* **Load a seved configuration**
-It shows a list of the previous configurations saved, for each configuration you can read the name on the top of the figure and the data at the bottom.
+The "Last configuration used" section shows a list of the previous configurations saved, for each configuration you can read the name on the top of the figure and the data at the bottom.
 Click on a saved configuration to load it in FLIM STUDIO Click the reload button to refresh the list.

-* **Start**
+* **Start an experiment**
-Click the Start button to start an experiment, the menu will require you to select the modality through execute the experiment (Wizard, Advanced, From Local Folder)
+Click the "Start" button to begin an experiment, the menu will require you to select the modality through execute it (Wizard, Advanced, From Local Folder) *Check the sections below for detailed information about each modality*